 In case of Sharing PCC, at the receiving side, upon getting notified of the temporary document (i.e. ContactSharePCC.xml ) from PCC Application Usage, the Contact Share Function SHALL update AB Document of the recipient after performing the needed conversion with the following clarifications:

-if the preference set by the CAB User in the XDM Preferences Document based on the section 5.8.7.2 “Forward-prefs Element” of [OMA XDM Core] is “accept”, it SHALL store the contact shared data into the appropriate <person-details>, <group-details> and/or <org-details> elements under the <contact> element and set the <updated> element of the <contact-status> to the value “contact share”.
+if the preference set by the CAB User in the XDM Preferences Document based on the section 5.8.7.2 “Forward-prefs Elements” of [XDM Core] is “accept”, it SHALL store the contact shared data into the appropriate <person-details>, <group-details> and/or <org-details> elements under the <contact> element and set the <updated> element of the <contact-status> to the value “contact share”.